zopefoundation/zope.app.authentication/README.txt

 ==========================

-This package provides a flexible and pluggable authentication utility for Zope
-3. Several common plugins are provided.
+This package provides a flexible and pluggable authentication utility for Zope 3, using `zope.pluggableauth`.
+Several common plugins are provided.